MSchauperl/mole_public/data/README_atlas.md

 Each page of the PDF shows 20 molecules arranged in a 4×5 grid.
 The molecules are organized by element type (carbon environments first, then nitrogen, oxygen, etc.).
 Each molecule:
 - Has one atom highlighted in red (the atom with the specific environment)
-- Shows the environment index number, element symbol, and hash
+- Shows the environment index number, element symbol, structural hash, and functional hash
+- Displays both structural (radius 0, no features) and functional (radius 0, with features) environment hashes
 - Displays the atom index for reference
 - Is grouped with other environments of the same element type